somleng/somleng-project/README.md

 ## Deployment

 The [infrastructure directory](https://github.com/somleng/somleng-project/tree/main/infrastructure/somleng) contains [Terraform](https://www.terraform.io/) configuration files in order to deploy Somleng to AWS.
 This repository only contains core infrastructure.
 Each individual component's infrastructure is in its own repository.

-:warning: The current infrastructure of Somleng is rapidly changing as we continue to improve and experiment with new features.
-We often make breaking changes to the current infrastructure which usually requires some manual migration.
-We don't recommend that you try to deploy and run your own Somleng stack for production purposes at this stage.
-Instead consider using our [hosting](#hosting) services.

-The core infrastructure in this repository is a dependency of the other components and is shared using [remote state](https://www.terraform.io/language/state/remote).
+Some of the infrastructure in this repository is a dependency of the other components and is shared using [remote state](https://www.terraform.io/language/state/remote).

 ## Hosting

 Chatterbox Solutions offers white-labeled Somleng hosting for Carriers.
-Currently hosting is in private beta.
-Please [contact us](mailto:contact@somleng.org?subject=Somleng+Hosting) for more info.
+Currently this service is in private beta.
+Please [contact us](mailto:contact@somleng.org?subject=Somleng%20Inquiry&body=Hi%2C%0D%0A%0D%0AWe're%20interested%20in%20using%20your%20hosting%20services.) for more info.

 ## Connect with the community